 Minimum Alternate Tax (MAT)

-Alternatively, all the companies (including foreign companies) are required to pay minimum alternate tax at the rate of 18.5 % on book profits if the tax calculated as per above rates are less than 18.5% of book profits.
+Alternatively, all the companies (including foreign companies) are required to pay minimum alternate tax at the rate of 15% on book profits if the tax calculated as per above rates are less than 15% of book profits.
+This will be applicable if the company does not opt for Section 115BAA or Section 115BAB.

-Companies including foreign companies have to file their income tax return on or before September 30 every year.
-Even if the company came into existence during the same financial year, then too, it has to file the income tax return for that period on or before September 30.
+Companies including foreign companies have to file their income tax return on or before 30 October every year.
+Even if the company came into existence during the same financial year, then too, it has to file the income tax return for that period on or before 31 October.
+For FY 2019-2020 (AY 2020-21), the due date has been extended to 30 November 2020, due to the pandemic.

 Tax return forms to be filed by the company